 4. Light Exposure

-The amount of light a product will be exposed to during its shelf life is another key factor in choosing the best color for your culinary creation.
+The amount of light a product will be exposed to during its shelf life is another key factor in choosing the best colour for your culinary creation.
 This is often determined by the type of packaging used.
 Will the product be in a clear bottle or container, or will it be in some sort of opaque packaging like a can?
 For example, a product with turmeric might see some significant fading if exposed to light, since turmeric is not considered a light stable colour.
 However, certain forms of turmeric can be more stable to light than others.
 Micronized dispersions of turmeric have tightly packed curcumin molecules which allows for colour vibrancy while protecting the pigment more from light exposure.
 In controlled experiments, we have observed extended colour retention in a simulated supermarket lighting setting when compared to other forms of turmeric.

 You could choose a natural colour that is more light stable, like beta-carotene or paprika.
 The addition of antioxidants, whether in the colour itself or in the product, can also help reduce colour fading over time.
-Certain colors, such as copper chlorophyll, red beet, and carotenoids typically benefit from the addition of around 250 ppm of ascorbic acid, seen in the image of paprika in breading below.
-Like with heat processing, increasing the initial color dosage rate could help offset the projected color fade.
+Certain colours, such as copper chlorophyll, red beet, and carotenoids typically benefit from the addition of around 250 ppm of ascorbic acid, seen in the image of paprika in breading below.
+Like with heat processing, increasing the initial colour dosage rate could help offset the projected color fade.

 Light stability in paprika